Skip to main content

 Handshake padding

-It is unknown why the initial TON team decided to include this field into the handshake. aes_params integrity is protected by a SHA-256 hash and confidentiality is protected by the key derived from the secret parameter.
+It is unknown why the initial TON team decided to include this field in the handshake. aes_params integrity is protected by a SHA-256 hash, and confidentiality is protected by the key derived from the secret parameter.
 Probably, it was intended to migrate from AES-CTR at some point.
-To do this, specification may be extended to include a special magic value in aes_params, which will signal that the peer is ready to use the updated primitives.
+To do this, the specification may be extended to include a special magic value in aes_params, which will signal that the peer is ready to use the updated primitives.
 The response to such a handshake may be decrypted twice, with new and old schemes, to clarify which scheme the other peer is actually using.

 Session parameters encryption key derivation process